hyperledger/fabric-rfcs/text/orderer-v3.md

 The `timestamp` is a timestamp that indicates the freshness of the request, and it needs to be within a margin of the responder's local time.

-The `signature` is the signature that is verifiable under the initiator's public key over the ASN1 encoding of `<version, timestamp, from_id, to_id, session_id, channel>`.
+The `signature` is the signature that is verifiable under the initiator's public key over the ASN1 encoding of `<version, timestamp, from_id, to_id, session_binding, channel>`.

 The `version` field determines what fields the signature was computed over, and the current version is zero.